Skip to main content

 • class or group tutors (teachers) and

 Teachers should take an individualised approach in working with each pupil during classes.
-Psychological and educational support should be geared towards supporting active and full participation of children in the life of the nursery school or school (or another institution of the school education system) and in their social environment.
-It should be provided in direct work with the pupil and, depending on his / her needs, in forms prescribed by the legislation.
+Psychological and educational support should be aimed at supporting active and full participation of children in the life of the nursery school or school (or another institution of the school education system) and in their social environment.
+It should be provided in direct work with the pupil and, depending on their needs, in forms prescribed by the legislation.

 The following arrangements are in place in the school education system to cater to the educational needs of children and young people: